Kittiwakes settle down to nest

 There is potential for more pairs to nest at this location.
 Quite often this group of Kittiwakes, often go unnoticed, by many, that share our big city.

-Kittiwakes returned for the 2020 season and nested successfully.
+Kittiwakes returned for the 2020 season and nested successfully on the railway bridge.